 • Pumpkin puree.
 Use 100% pure canned pumpkin here.
 Be sure to get a can of pumpkin and don’t grab pumpkin pie filling by mistake, which has added spices and sugar.

 • Oil.
 This will add incredible moisture and lightens up the crumb more so than butter.
-I used vegetable oil, but feel free to sub with melted coconut oil, canola oil or even a light olive oil.
+I used vegetable oil, but feel free to sub with melted coconut oil, canola oil, avocado oil or even a light olive oil.

 • Sugar.
 A combination of brown sugar and granulated sugar are used for amazing flavor and texture.